Niaz Ahmed (cricketer): Later career

-After 1968–69, in 14 more first-class matches, he took only 11 more wickets.
+After 1968–69, in 14 more first-class matches, Ahmed took only 11 more wickets.
 In 1969–70, batting at number eight for Public Works Department against Bahawalpur, he made his highest score, 71 not out, top-scoring for Public Works Department and taking them to a narrow first-innings lead.

-When Bangladesh achieved independence in 1972 he moved to Karachi.
+When Bangladesh achieved independence in 1972, Ahmed moved to Karachi.
 He captained Public Works Department in his last two matches in 1973–74.
 They won his last match but were then disqualified from the Patron's Trophy "due to the inclusion of ineligible players".

 Between 1996 and 2000 he served as a referee in a number of first-class and List A matches in Pakistan.